 Spreading Out the Deals

 Black Friday remains a crucial holiday shopping day, but it’s no longer paramount.
 Nor is it accurate to say that Black Friday is still the start of the official holiday shopping season.

-This is largely down to the retail industry’s increasingly fierce, even desperate, competitive landscape.
+That’s largely due to the retail industry’s increasingly fierce, even desperate, competitive landscape.
 In an omnichannel world, consumers can shop when and where they please, with subscription services like Amazon Prime enticing opportunistic buyers outside the traditional holiday shopping season.
 This setup gives retailers – who already face increased competition from online-only stores and nontraditional platforms like eBay – less incentive to invest in tentpole “event shopping” days.
 They’re better off spreading deals out over multiple days.

-Small Business Saturday, a prime opportunity to shop local and support independent businesses, is rapidly gaining adherents as well.
+Meanwhile, Small Business Saturday, a prime opportunity to shop local and support independent businesses, is rapidly gaining adherents as well.
 The impact of Small Business Saturday remains highly localized, and the most easily accessible deals may well be found online at websites like Etsy.

-Black Friday’s chaotic origins echo today.
+There are echoes of Black Friday’s chaotic Philadelphia origins today.
 Like clockwork, every year brings reports of interminable queues, terrifying stampedes, senseless shopper-on-shopper violence, wanton theft, and other perils:

 - 2009: Two assailants shot a man in Queens, New York, ostensibly for the jumbo flat-screen TV he’d just purchased.
 The TV wouldn’t fit in the shooters’ vehicle, so they fled without it, leaving the victim bleeding on the sidewalk.

 - 2011: A woman pepper-sprayed a crowd vying for the last deeply discounted Xbox in stock at a Walmart in Porter Ranch, California.
 She fled the scene and was later arrested.
 About 20 people reported minor injuries.

 - 2012: A sleep-deprived man crashed his family’s SUV after an overnight Black Friday shopping trip near San Francisco.
-His 24-year-old daughter, who was about to be married, died in the accident (per San Jose Mercury News).
+His 24-year-old daughter, who was about to be married, died in the accident.

 There’s even a website called Black Friday Death Count.